Articles

 “For longer sales cycles, we recommend rewarding anywhere in the sales cycle that a partner can influence.
 An affiliate promoting a $50k ACV product can’t influence buying decisions.
 So you might want to reward only influenced sales-qualified opportunities,” says Luke Swanek, Co-Founder at PartnerStack.

-“You’ll likely want to reward referral partners further down the funnel.
-And if it's a reseller, maybe you want to compensate them not only for a sales-qualified opportunity, but also when they purchase.
+“You’ll likely want to commission referral partners further down the funnel.
+And if it's a reseller [or co-sell] partner, maybe you want to compensate them not only for a sales-qualified opportunity, but also when they purchase.
 You need to think: What level of control do my partners have and how far down the funnel should we incentivize them?”

-3. What type of reward will you offer?
+3. What type of commission will you offer?

-Typically, vendors will only offer leads as a reward to a small subset of highly successful partners who have proven themselves to be hard-working and trustworthy partners.
+Typically vendors will only offer leads as a commission to a small subset of highly successful partners who have proven themselves to be hard-working and trustworthy partners.
 “Leads have to go both ways.
 No organization just wants to feed leads to another organization to close, because that is a parasitic relationship.
-It needs to be symbiotic,” says Nikita.
+It needs to be symbiotic,” says Zhitkevich.
 To this end, partners who receive leads may commit to a revenue threshold — for example, they contractually commit to close $50k a year or pay it as a penalty.

-Marketing development funds are also a popular reward since they’re mutually beneficial.
-This can include money to co-run LinkedIn ads, webinar programming, team training, or live events.
-It’s common to offer these types of rewards on quarterly SPIFs or quarterly engagement challenges to motivate partners to drive specific goals on a specific timeline.
+Marketing development funds are also a popular commission since they’re mutually beneficial.
+This can include money to co-run LinkedIn ads, webinar programming, team training or live events.
+It’s common to offer these types of commissions on quarterly SPIFs or quarterly engagement challenges to motivate partners to drive specific goals on a set timeline.

-“Great non-monetary rewards would be: speaking engagements, opportunities to co-market with you, attending a specific event, and free swag giveaways,” says Luke.
-“Ask yourself, what would your partners find most valuable and beneficial?
+“Great non-monetary commissions would be: speaking engagements, opportunities to co-market with you, attending a specific event and free swag giveaways,” says Swanek.
+“Ask yourself: what would your partners find most valuable and beneficial?
 More importantly, what would your best partners find valuable and beneficial?
 These rewards should nurture the partner relationship and feed back into the program.”

 4. How much commission should you offer?

-Consider this question: Are you looking to grow revenue exponentially or trying to be efficient?
-“If you’re looking to grow revenue aggressively, then be generous with your rewards,” advises Luke.
+Consider: are you looking to grow revenue exponentially or trying to be efficient?
+“If you’re looking to grow revenue aggressively, then be generous with your commissions,” advises Swanek.
 “If you’re looking to be efficient, then be efficient with your rewards.”
-Being generous with rewards can also help jumpstart the momentum of a new program.
+Being generous with commissions can also help jumpstart the momentum of a new program.

-Luke advises looking at your cost to acquire a customer (CAC) from your traditional sales and marketing channels.
-Your partner channel should always be significantly more efficient than traditional demand generation channels, since the overhead salary cost is much lower and you’re already piggybacking off of existing enablement materials.
+Swanek advises looking at your cost to acquire a customer (CAC) from your traditional sales and marketing channels.
+Your partner channel should always be significantly more efficient than traditional demand generation channels since the overhead is much lower and you’re already piggybacking off of existing enablement materials.

-New programs sometimes make the mistake of offering rewards that are hyper-efficient, and not as generous as they could be.
-For example, if your current customer acquisition costs are $500 per customer and you’re only offering a $50 reward you’re likely over-indexing for efficiency, as opposed to optimizing for growth.
+New programs sometimes make the mistake of offering commissions that are hyper-efficient and not attractive enough to new partners.
+For example, if your current customer acquisition costs are $500 per customer and you’re only offering a $50 commission you’re likely over-indexing for efficiency as opposed to optimizing for growth.

 5. Are there industry parallels that would be a useful starting point?

-When building a new rewards scheme from scratch, it can be incredibly helpful to look at a few examples of successful programs run by organizations comparable to your own.
+When building a new commission structure from scratch, it can be incredibly helpful to look at a few examples of successful programs run by organizations comparable to your own.

 Ask yourself the following three questions, then look at businesses that would have answered the same way.